section-engineering-education/engineering-education/content/articles/introduction-to-cloud-management/index.md

 - Cloud providers must have the right resources to integrate a client's cloud computing needs.

 ### Better ways to manage cloud resources
-- Monitor the cloud storage space
+- Monitor the cloud storage space.
-- Use the best security
+- Use the best security.
-- Create the infrastructure that suits the business
+- Create the infrastructure that suits the business.
 - Automate processes
-- Document experiences and issues faced
+- Document experiences and issues faced.
 - Keep track of
   - Software version
   - Errors encountered
   - Command runs
   - Arguments provided
   - Data files used
-  - Fixes applied, how you applied them, and where you can find them
+  - Fixes applied, how you applied them, and where you can find them.
-  - Useful reference links that helped to fix the issue
+  - Useful reference links that helped to fix the issue.

 ### Benefits
 #### Scalability
-Cloud can increase or decrease resources based on the needs.
+The cloud can increase or decrease resources based on the needs.
 Upscaling the resources - reduces the workload, while increasing the costs.
 We downscale the resources when not needed.

 #### Resilience
 Cloud provides data recovery services.
 They use third parties applications to separate resources when there are server and storage failures.